20 minutes outdoors is as good as a cup of coffee!

 - Sharper thinking and creativity – one of nature’s many benefits is how it can improve attention and memory.
 One study found that when people were asked to repeat sequences of numbers, they were much more accurate after a walk in nature.

 So now that you’ve read all the great reasons to work outside – what do you think?
 We believe it’s time to re-invent the way we work and make #greendesking a regular part of the work week.
-Give it a go this March and let us know what you feel!
+Give it a go and let us know what you feel!

 - Environmental Science and Technology, 2010; Evidence-Based Complementary and Alternative Medicine, 2012; Journal of Affective Disorders, 2013